anbucher/openweather-vue/README.md

 There are 4 _npm scripts_:
 * `npm run dev` starts the _webpack-dev-server_ with your local IP at the default port (8080), for you to develop your application.
 I still have an issue with rebuilding and injecting the stylesheets and I will find a solution, sooner or later…
 * `npm run build` compiles production-ready styles and scripts
-* `npm run test` runs the Mocha / expect test, once, and
+* `npm run test` runs the Mocha / expect tests, once
 * `npm run watch` runs the above tests continuously, to enable true Test Driven Development